 RunAsTool is a portable app in which you can save admin user credentials and then app can automatically run programs listed in the app as the specific user all the time.

 This is especially useful for system administrators who want to give administrative rights to standard users only for specific programs and applications.

-After giving the administrator password, you can drag and drop the applications you want to run as administrator.
+Now drag and drop the applications you want to run as administrator into the tool.